Preffect-Inc/lead-engineer-coding-challenge/README.md

 - Provide a Dockerfile and ensure the project can run in a container.
 - Document your solution, design decisions, and instructions for running the code and tests in this README.

+### Time Expectation
+This exercise is scoped to about 6 hours.
+We do not expect a production-ready final product, but we want to see how you think and what trade-offs you make.

 ### Running the Base Project

 ```bash